AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/27-practical-considerations.md

     \label{fig:dag-ex1-full}
 \end{figure}

-We should expect that conflicting transactions (which might otherwise be attempted doublespends) arise during this process.
+We should expect conflicting transactions (which might otherwise be attempted doublespends) to arise during this process.
 Ancestors of one parent may not be ancestors of another parent.
-The exact protocol for handling conflicts is up to the implementation.
+The exact protocol for handling conflicts is up to the implementation, but there is no reason that secondary parents should be treated as invalid blocks.
+We will discuss merging histories in \autoref{sec:merging-histories}.

 Further reading: \citeInclusiveFull{}.